-- Black Bean and Zucchini Enchiladas
+Black Bean and Zucchini Enchiladas

-- Stir Fry Zucchini Noodles
+Stir Fry Zucchini Noodles

-- Baked Zucchini Amaranth Patties
+Baked Zucchini Amaranth Patties

-- Breakfast Hash Browns and Veggie Skillet
+Breakfast Hash Browns and Veggie Skillet

-- Vegetable and White Bean Soup
+Vegetable and White Bean Soup

 Creamy Balsamic Summer Pasta Salad

-- Chocolate Chip Zucchini Bars
+Chocolate Chip Zucchini Bars

-More yummy vegan muffin recipes
+More vegan muffin recipes

 - Pineapple Coconut Muffins

-- Baked Oatmeal Muffins
+- Vegan Carrot Muffins

-I hope you love these Flax and Walnut Zucchini Muffins as much as we do!
-If you try them, please come back and leave me a comment below with your feedback and star rating.
+I hope you love this recipe as much as we do!
+If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 - 1 cup whole wheat flour

-- 3/4 cup all purpose flour
+- ¾ cup all purpose flour

-- 1/2 cup flaxmeal
+- ½ cup flaxmeal

-- 2 tablespoons arrowroot powder
+- 2 tablespoons arrowroot powder or cornstarch

 - 2 teaspoons baking soda

-- 1 teaspoons baking powder
+- 1 teaspoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 cup pure maple syrup
+- ½ cup pure maple syrup

 - 1 tablespoon apple cider vinegar